franzbu/EnhancedSpaces.spoon/README.md

 })
 ```

-If you'd like to go ahead without delay, the following terminal command can be used as an alternative to manually editing `init.lua`.
-In this case the default options are used, which means that the mSpaces `1`, `2`, and `3`are created, with `2` as the default mSpace:
+The following terminal command can be used as an alternative to manually editing `init.lua`.
+In that case the default options are used, which means that the mSpaces `1`, `2`, and `3`are created, with `2` as the default mSpace:

 ```bash
 echo -e "local EnhancedSpaces = hs.loadSpoon('EnhancedSpaces')\nEnhancedSpaces:new({\nmSpaces = { '1', '2', '3' }, -- default: { '1', '2', '3' }\nstartmSpace = '2', -- default: 2\n})" >> ~/.hammerspoon/init.lua